sqfmi/beepy-docs/docs/firmware/keyboard.md

 - Call is mapped to Control
-- "Berry" key is mapped to Tmux prefix (customize the prefix in the keymap file) Touchpad click enters Meta mode (more on this later).
-Double click enters touchpad scroll mode Back is mapped to Escape
+- "Berry" key is mapped to Tmux prefix (customize the prefix in the keymap file)
+- Touchpad click enters Meta mode (see the section on Meta mode).
+Double click enters touchpad scroll mode
+- Back is mapped to Escape
+- Holding "End Call" safely shuts down the Pi
-    Holding End Call runs the power-off routine on the RP2040, but does not send an actual key to Linux Physical Alt is mapped to symbols via the keymap file Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file Physical Alt + Enter is mapped to Tab
+- Physical Alt is mapped to symbols printed on the keycap
+- Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file
+- Physical Alt + Enter is mapped to Tab

 ## Alt and Sym modifiers